garyns/pigpio-dht/README.rst

 ::

   # NOTE: The import has a _ not - in the module name.
-  from pigpio_dit import DHT11, DHT22
+  from pigpio_dht import DHT11, DHT22

   gpio = 21 # BCM Numbering